2009 Monterrey Open

-The 2009 Monterrey Open was a tennis tournament played on outdoor hard courts.
+The 2009 Monterrey Open was a women's tennis tournament played on outdoor hard courts.
 It was the first edition of the Monterrey Open and was categorized as an International tournament on the 2009 WTA Tour.
-It took place at the Sierra Madre Tennis Club in Monterrey, Mexico, from March 2 through March 8, 2009.
+It took place at the Sierra Madre Tennis Club in Monterrey, Mexico, from 2 March through 8 March 2009.

 The tournament included four players who were ranked in the top 20: Agnieszka Radwańska; Marion Bartoli, the 2009 Brisbane runner-up; Flavia Pennetta, the 2009 Acapulco runner-up; and Zheng Jie.
 Also in the field were Ágnes Szávay; Iveta Benešová, the 2009 Hobart runner-up and a 2009 Acapulco semifinalist; Gisela Dulko, the 2009 Bogotá runner-up; and Maria Kirilenko.